List of Emmerdale characters introduced in 2003: Jean Hope

+In 2006, Jean returned to Emmerdale as a regular character when she decided to attend Bob's second wedding ceremony to his fourth wife Viv Hope (Deena Payne) in the place of her son Jamie.
+However, she had a plan to try and win Bob back and kidnapped him on the morning of his wedding, but managed to escape and successfully married Viv, leaving Jean to get drunk in shame and wake up with Terry.
+Dawn was subsequently imprisoned after being reported for benefit fraud by Scott Windsor (Ben Freeman) leaving Jean and Terry to share responsibilities for T.J., bringing them closer together and subsequently falling in love.
+To keep the relationship secret, she began dating Tom King (Kenneth Farrington), who she made believe that they had a future together until Jean and Terry were arrested and locked in a cell for a night for cavorting in a layby.
+The incident meant that Dawn ordered her to end the relationship and she decided to move to Cornwall and take T.J. with her, breaking Terry's heart.
+Not long afterwards, Dawn was killed when the King's showhome blew up and collapsed, crushing Dawn and causing her to die after being rushed to hospital.
+Jean received £300,000 for compensation from the Kings for Dawn's death and left the village for Morocco.
+Terry followed her to the airport, but she left without him.

+In January 2011, Jean received a phone call from Bob to tell her that Terry and Viv had tragically been killed instantly by a fire started by Nick Henshall (Michael McKell) and that she was to take T.J. on after their funerals, as he wasn't able to look after him as well as his twins, Cathy and Heath (Gabrielle and Sebastian Dowling).
+T.J. then went to live with Jean in Morocco.

 Ronnie Marsden

 Ronnie Marsden, played by Ray Ashcroft, made his first appearance on 10 March 2003.
 Ashcroft previously appeared in the show in 1994 and 1995 as two separate policeman.
 His character was introduced as the head of the new Marsden family.
 Shortly after his arrival, Ronnie began an affair with Louise Appleton (Emily Symons).
 Ashcroft was surprised by the plot development and found it "pretty flattering" to be paired up with a younger actress.
 Ashcroft felt he had some similarities with Ronnie, explaining "In many ways I am Ronnie.
 He always has that twinkle in his eye and, like most red-blooded males, I'm a sucker for a pretty face, like him.
 He's a bit of a teenager pushing 50, and so am I. I've also had my moments.
 And I've been unfaithful."